All Articles

 Perplexity's counter-argument runs the other direction.
 The user is the principal.
 Comet is the user's agent in the legal-mechanical sense.
 When the user instructs Comet to log into the user's own account and complete a transaction the user is authorized to complete, Comet's access is the user's access, channeled through software.
 There is no unauthorized party in the transaction.
 The CFAA was not written for, and does not reach, software acting under explicit user delegation.

 The trial-court ruling sided with Amazon's reading.
-The Ninth Circuit's pause is the signal that the appellate panel may not.
+The Ninth Circuit's pause was the first sign the appellate panel might not, and the June 11 argument, covered below, did nothing to dispel it.

 Why The Ninth Circuit Paused The Injunction On Appeal